Deathwatch - Purgation

 The few human worlds the expedition did successfully rediscover and integrate were composed of hardy and unforgiving survivors whose legends all spoke of dark times and dread beings from beyond the stars who rose and fell in climactic battles for unknowable ends.
 These beings could form planets and break them apart on a whim.
 Their legends spoke of Gods returning one day to reclaim all that was theirs.

-These worlds were all developmentally backwards, stunted at a medieval technological level.
+These worlds were all developmentally backward, stunted at a medieval technological level.
 Witch Hunts and purgings were commonplace and done to prevent anyone from daring to bring the Gods back.

 To this day, Lusitania maintains the largest number of worlds deliberately kept at a depressed tech-level.